 Whether constructing single-family homes, skyscrapers, or superstructures, choosing the proper foundation is essential.
 The foundation of any building serves two main purposes — distribute the weight from load-bearing walls to the soil or bedrock beneath and keep groundwater or soil moisture out.

-The topography, geology, and pedology (the study of soil) on your construction site in addition to the size of your building and other factors will determine the type of foundation that is appropriate for your building.
+The topography, geology, and pedology (the study of soil) on your construction site in addition to the size of your building and other factors, like the type of construction, will determine the type of foundation that is appropriate for your building.

 In this article, we cover the most common types of foundations and examples of each.
 We also provide visual evidence of each foundation to help clarify the benefits of each type of foundation.

 Given the land beneath our feet can be comprised of many different types of soils, stones, sediments, and more, geotechnical engineers must be cognizant of how these variables within the earth impact construction and structural integrity.

 There are two main categories of foundations in construction: Deep and shallow.
 Let’s cover them at a high level:

 Deep foundations are required when building on sand and other soft soil that will not be able to absorb the load of the building.
 Instead, a foundation must be established deep underground or even underwater, where contact with stronger layers of the earth can be established.

 Bridges, piers, and dams, for example, must lay foundations underwater, while still retaining structural integrity.
 This is where deep foundations become essential to the construction of large structures.

 Typically, a shallow foundation is one that is wider than it is deep.
 Shallow foundations can also be called spread or open footings.